zesk/build/docs/tools/colors.md

 ### `consoleNameValue` - Output a name value pair

 Utility function which is similar to `usageGenerator` except it operates on a line at a time.
-The name is output right-aligned to the `characterWidth` given and colored using `decorate label`; the value colored using `decorate value`.
+The name is output right-aligned to the `characterWidth` given and colored using `consoleLabel`; the value colored using `consoleValue`.